-4 What impact might Hong Kong's return to China have had on the growth rate of Canada?
+4. What impact will Hong Kong's return to China have on the growth rate of Canada?

 Answer: The reduction in Canada's NCO (due to Hong Kong's increased NCO) increases the capital stock of Canada, causing it to grow.